-You will be reporting to a 4Retirees administrator about your group and one to one mentoring classes each week/month
+You will be working with and be supported by 4Retirees lead digital mentor about your group and one to one mentoring classes each month

 Additional compulsory requirements:

-Valid Police Check (we can help obtain this)
+Valid Police Check (we will help obtain this and pay for it)

 Your Financial recognition:

-We will pay you $50 AUD for every 10 new mentored and register learners.
+We will pay agreed in your volunteer contract fix $ value for every 10 new mentored and register learners.
 Therefore, earnings opportunities depend on how many new learners you are willing to voluntarily mentor.